-Over the years, we have guided many Asset Owners to complete the generation commissioning process successfully.
+Over the years, we have guided many asset owners to complete the generation commissioning process successfully.
 Below are their most frequently asked questions, and our answers to them.
 Use ctrl+F if you have a key word you are looking for.
 Otherwise, we have a section for general questions, and then the rest are divided by the commissioning phases.
 If you have questions that aren’t answered below, please reach out to [email protected].

 General